mauriziodimatteo/fonte-share-values/README.md

 - [Valori Quota: Comparto Crescita](https://www.fondofonte.it/gestione-finanziaria/i-valori-quota-dei-comparti/comparto-crescita/)
 - [Valori Quota: Comprato Dinamico](https://www.fondofonte.it/gestione-finanziaria/i-valori-quota-dei-comparti/comparto-dinamico/)

 In this form they are hardly usable.
-This is my attempt to fix that:
+Here is my attempt to fix that:
-- in this repo you can find a parser to extract quotes from the web pages and save them to Google Sheet
+- the repo includes a parser to extract quotes from the web pages and save them to Google Sheet
 - I compared public quotes with what I can see in FonTe customer's portal and fixed a few errors in public numbers
 - you can find the resulting data in the [Quick Links](#quick-links) above.